Healthy skin is the sign of a healthy body. When psoriasis, eczema, acne, and other common skin issues arise, it’s often because of poor gut health.

-Sign up for my Healing Leaky Gut Group Course.
-It includes the 48 food panel I recommend (above) PLUS support from me in group sessions and a one-on-one meeting.
+Sign up for my Healing Leaky Gut with Dr. Doni (Online Course).
+It includes the 48 food panel I recommend (above) PLUS support from me in online sessions and a live one-on-one meeting.
 This will help you implement my protocol.
-Here’s some more info, and when you can attend the next LIVE version:
+Here’s some more info, and how to sign up:

 2. One-on-One ($$)

 Meet with me by phone/video (or in-person too!) to guide you every step of the way.
 I have this all outlined in my Leaky Gut Solutions Program.
 Healing your leaky gut is a long journey that requires commitment and dedication, so it’s good to get personalized help.

 Like so many of my patients, healing your gut will have a ripple effect on your health – in all the best ways.
 Once we get rid of the chronic inflammation in and around your gut, you’ll find positive changes in your mental and physical health.
 Improved mood, reduced anxiety, and more energy!
 Decreased pain and discomfort!
 It’s all possible when we address the root cause of the issue.